Crypto assets need new rights in law, UK legal body says

 Authorities around the world are taking steps to regulate the crypto asset sector, which has grown rapidly and been labelled a "Wild West" by European Union lawmakers.

-Rishi Sunak said in April when he was finance minister he wanted to make Britain a global hub for crypto asset technology.
+Rishi Sunak said in April, when he was finance minister, that he wanted to make Britain a global hub for crypto asset technology.
 He asked the Law Commission to review whether current laws can accommodate digital assets.

 The Commission said on Thursday many digital assets, such as non-fungible tokens or NFTs, do not fit easily into current private property law.